Clinical Metals Testing

 Can I order a test directly or do I have to have a practitioner order it for me?

 We STRONGLY suggest that you work with a practitioner to complete your testing.
 However, some states in the US will allow us to ship a test kit direct to the patient.
 This is referred to as a Direct Access State (DAT).
 The following states are considered DAT states, wherein you can order the test without having to have a practitioner order it for you.
-These states are: Alaska, Arizona, Arkansas, Colorado, Delaware, Indiana, Iowa, Kansas, Louisiana, Minnesota, Mississippi, Missouri, Montana, Nebraska, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, South Dakota, Texas, Utah, Vermont, Virginia, Washington, Washington DC, West Virginia, and Wisconsin.
+These states are: Alaska, Colorado, Delaware, District of Columbia, Indiana, Louisiana, Minnesota, Montana, Nebraska, New Hampshire, New Mexico, Ohio, Oklahoma, South Dakota, Texas, Vermont, Virginia, Washington, West Virginia, and Wisconsin.

 If you are ordering a Direct Access test you MUST pre-pay on the website and order the kit through the website in order for us to send you a kit.
 We do not take orders for these over the phone and again you must pre-pay for a Direct Access test to be sent to you.